 - Click Save.

 These types of ads are allowed by default and can serve if no restriction is applied via "Blocks".
 You opt to block ads from the following categories or sources.

 - Ad experiences: Controls what kinds of ad behavior are eligible for your digital properties—for example, expandable ads.

-- Advertisers/Brands: Brands are “children" that are mapped to parent advertisers.
-Example: a food company (the advertiser) and a specific cereal they manufacture (the brand).
+- Advertisers/Brands: Brands are children that are mapped to parent advertisers.
+For example: a food company (the advertiser, parent) and a specific cereal they manufacture (the brand, child).

 - General categories: High-level groupings of ads, such as Apparel, Finance, and Health.